Mademoiselle Scientist: Meet Martina

-My name is Martina and I am the Founder and Director of Mademoiselle Scientist, a digital platform that started as sharing my journey as a woman in STEM to progressing to supporting the next generation of scientists.
+My name is Martina and I am the Founder and Director of Mademoiselle Scientist, a digital platform that started as sharing my journey as a Black woman in STEM to expanding to supporting the next generation of scientists.
 I am a toxicologist, science communicator and STEM Diversity Education Advocate.
 I am committed to promoting diversity in STEM, mentoring and supporting STEM students.
 I am driven as a STEM advocate to increase diversity in science and uplift the science community.

 Before starting Mademoiselle Scientist I followed a few STEM and higher education blogs: This Week in Virology (TWIV) and The Thesis Whisperer.
 After doing some research and talking to The Thesis Whisperer I decided to start this blog.
 Throughout my journey, I had many mentors, gained insight and discovered resources that have helped me along the way.
 Starting Mademoiselle Scientist was my opportunity to create a platform where I could encourage scientists, students and share my journey.
 Years ago when I started Mademoiselle Scientist there were not many platforms and initiatives that were sharing information to help the next generations of scientists.
 Now there are more blogs/platforms such as Stories in Science, #VanguardSTEM, #BLACKandSTEM, Dr. Renetta Tull’s blog and the #BlackInX movement that showcase science stories, higher education, outreach and STEM diversity.